Skip to main content

 You also need to check what loan-to-value ratio (LVR) the lender requires and if there is a minimum loan amount to qualify for the rate.

-When comparing interest rates you may see an advertised rate below what you are paying with Keystart, but it is important you include all the costs associated with setting up a new loan with another lender, including things like
+When comparing interest rates you may see an advertised rate below what you are paying with Keystart, but it's important you include all the costs associated with setting up a new loan with another lender, including things like

 • lender's mortgage insurance (LMI) may be applicable if you have less than 20% equity,